Malvorium-284/Project-ILS-Comprog/alternative-version/README.md

 # Project-ILS-Comprog

-A new version of project.
-The files in root directory are no longer being used and is scrapped.
+The files in this folder are the ones being worked on currently.
+The files in root directory are no longer being used and now abandoned.

 **IT-211**